 Only the studs will remain, as this will be reused for the installation of drywall, acting as the base for the drywall panels.

 How to Replace It with Drywall

-- Simply installing drywall over the existing lath after removing the plaster
+- Simply installing it over the existing lath after removing the plaster.

 - Complete removal of the old lath and plaster and replacing them with panels of drywall

 Homeowners like you may have a hard time deciding whether to remove the laths or not when replacing it with drywall.
 But before you decide, here are some things you need to know:

 - If you are only replacing the plaster with drywall, installing panels over existing laths will not require you to adjust any existing components attached or connected to the walls, such as window casings and door jambs.
 But if the laths are removed, the new wall with drywall panel will be deeper than your old one, requiring you to make a lot of adjustments.